skyra-project/archid-components/packages/http-framework/README.md

 ### Client

-The `Client` class contains the HTTP server, powered by [`fastify`], it also registers a handler which processes whether or not the HTTP request comes from Discord, then processes the information accordingly, handling the heavy weight in the background.
+The `Client` class contains the HTTP server, powered by [`node:http`], it also registers a handler which processes whether or not the HTTP request comes from Discord, then processes the information accordingly, handling the heavy weight in the background.

 ```typescript
 import { Client } from '@skyra/http-framework';